rtc-io/rtc-core/README.md

 This error condition is encountered when a peer connection is used without being assigned a valid signalling channel to start with.

+## rtc-core/reset

+This is a simple, cross-browser method for resetting a media element back to a initial state after having media attached.